telefonicaid/iot-activation/tutorials/BP_DataBridge.md

 for any UDP messages sent to this IP address using a configured port.
 Using the same connection to return a response with the result of the procedure.

-In addition the Bridge will use the Kite access to determine the identity of the device and decide the publishing option.
+In addition, the Bridge will use the Kite access to determine the identity of the device and decide the publishing option.

 But if you continue reading you will appreciate all the work that the Bridge can do for you.